 For most women, the results of a mammogram will be good news.
-The mammogram showed no signs of breast cancer.
+The mammogram will show no sign of breast cancer.

 Learn more about biopsies and breast cancer diagnosis.

-Learn more about breast cancer screening recommendations for women at average risk.
+Learn about breast cancer screening recommendations for women at average risk.

-Learn more about breast cancer screening recommendations for women at higher risk.
+Learn about breast cancer screening recommendations for women at higher than average risk.

 Susan G. Komen®’s Breast Care Helpline:1-877 GO KOMEN (1-877-465-6636)

 Calls to our Breast Care Helpline are answered by a trained and caring staff member Monday through Friday from 9:00 a.m. to 10:00 p.m.
 ET.
 Our helpline provides free, professional support services to anyone who has questions or concerns about breast cancer, including people diagnosed with breast cancer and their families.

 You can also email the helpline at email@example.com.